vutfitdiscord/rubbergod/permissions/README.md

 ## [Room_check.py](room_check.py)

-- Contains room checks to determine where commands can be invoked.
+- Contains room checks to determine where commands can be invoked and/or wheter to send ephemeral message.